 Months of entry

-The programme is structured in a modular format and modules are run in short blocks of two to three days.
+The course is structured in a modular format, with modules run in short blocks of two to three days.
 Each module is credit rated at M-level according to the Credit and Qualifications Framework for Wales.
 Students may leave with any number of credits according to how many modules they successfully complete.
-The PgDip/PgCert can be studied on a part-time basis, with students completing 60 credits in one year for the PgCert or 120 credits over 2 years for the PgDip.
-Alternatively students can register to study one or two modules per year on a sessional basis.
+The course can be studied on a part-time basis, with students completing 60 credits in one year for the Postgraduate Certificate (Pg Cert) or 120 credits over two years for the Postgraduate Diploma (Pg Dip).
+Alternatively, you can register to study one or two modules per year on a sessional basis.

 Qualification and course duration